If your little one is suddenly cranky and a fussy sleeper, you might be experiencing what some call “a period of sleep

 Times are changing.
-Your baby now only needs two hours of sleep during the day and 11-12 hours of sleep at night.
+Your child now only needs two hours of sleep during the day and 11-12 hours of sleep at night.
 Two-year-olds are known to test boundaries and nap resistance is common.
 This is also the era of potty training, which will bring its own set of challenges.
-Remember, consistency is key so continue trying to provide a regular sleep schedule for your little one regardless of the many life changes.
+Consistency is key, so continue trying to provide a regular sleep schedule for your little one regardless of the many life changes.

 If your child has started potty training, they might still wet the bed every once in a while.
 It’s important to make frequent bathroom trips during the day and help your child get used to wearing underwear.
 And don’t forget to make going potty part of your bedtime routine!
 At this age, your little one’s imagination is running wild, and they might start to get nightmares or get scared right before going to bed.
 This is normal.
 Just like adults, children work out confusing feelings and experiences through sleep.
 Try helping your little one understand their fears by talking about them during the day.
 Remember that a consistent bedtime and routine will make your little one feel safe and secure.

-Whenever you think your baby is experiencing a sleep regression, it’s going to take a lot of patience, love, and reassurance from you.
+Whenever you think your child is experiencing a sleep regression, it’s going to take a lot of patience, love, and reassurance from you.
 Thankfully, sleep regressions usually last no more than six weeks, and, like most transitions, they will pass!
 We also recommend consulting with your pediatrician if you have any specific concerns or questions about this topic.

 Sofia Martinez is a psychologist with a specialty in Early Childhood Development.
 She’s a certified yoga and meditation instructor, eager to share these techniques with kids and parents.
 Sofia has spent time working with kids and studying normal development as well as working with kids with special needs, understanding individuality in development.
 She wants to keep studying ECD so that Kinedu can scale its model to families across the globe.